What is Self Assessment and how does it work?

 Not sure if you have missed a deadline?
 To ensure your peace of mind, get in touch to discuss this or any other points on Self Assessment.

-Records of all information used to complete tax returns must be kept for 22 months after the end of the tax year, or for 5 years and 10 months for those carrying on a business or who have income from letting out property.
+Records of all information used to complete Tax Returns must be kept for 22 months after the end of the tax year, or for 5 years and 10 months for those carrying on a business or who have income from letting out property.
 There is a maximum penalty of up to £3,000 for each tax year for which records have not been kept.
-Get in touch today to find out how we can help you with your Self Assessment return.